variantstudios/wisdomwaysacupuncture.com/_categories/autumn--metal-element.md

     stay healthy.
 ---

-The best place to start learning about the Metal Element is by clicking blog post above, which gives an overview of Metal.<br><br>Then have fun scrolling down to learn more about Metal and how to keep your own Metal Element balanced! &nbsp;
+The best place to start learning about the Metal Element is by clicking blog post above, which gives an overview of the element.<br>Then, have fun scrolling down to learn more about Metal and how to keep your own Metal Element balanced! &nbsp;
 {: .light_gray_message.align-to-center}